-Robotics Academy Certified Training for VEX EDR V5 (On-site)
+Robotics Academy Certified Training for VEX V5 (Onsite)

-In this 5-day face-to-face teacher training, you will work with the world leaders in robotics education to learn how to teach programming and STEM using the VEX EDR V5 robotics kit.
+In this 5-day face-to-face teacher training, you will work with the world leaders in robotics education to learn how to teach programming and STEM using the VEX V5 robotics kit.
+Educators who plan to use the VEX EXP robotics system in their classrooms are welcome to join this training - almost all concepts and programming learned on the VEX V5 can be directly applied to the VEX EXP.

 Robot System Overview